 October 6, 2018, 10:00 am - 12:00 pm

 Afternoon Option 1: A Musical Meditation Experience

 October 6, 2018, 1:30 pm - 3:00 pm

 October 6, 2018, 7:30 pm 8:30 pm

 October 7, 2018, 10:00 am - 11:00 am

-Extraordinary jazz vocalist Lisa Yvonne Ferraro is a soulful original and has one of the most distinctive voices heard today,” said jazz radio personality and founder and president of the Pittsburgh Jazz Society, Tony Mowod.
+Extraordinary jazz vocalist, Lisa Yvonne Ferraro, is a soulful original and has one of the most distinctive voices heard today,” said jazz radio personality and founder/president of the Pittsburgh Jazz Society, Tony Mowod.